MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/EmployeeCommutingType.md

 ms.author: cdmditeam
 ---

-# Employee commuting type in CloudforSustainabilityCarbonDataModel(EmployeeCommutingType)
+# Employee commuting type in Cloud for Sustainability carbon data model(EmployeeCommutingType)

 Entity used for classifying the type of employee commuting, as defined in the reporting company.